Cancel anytime

 Positioning

-Dominion Energy is a major utility company with a significant presence in the Southeast US.
-Its competitive advantages include a large customer base, regulated operations, and investments in renewable energy.
+Dominion Energy is a major player in the U.S. energy market, with a strong presence in the Southeast.
+Its competitive advantages include its regulated utility operations, diversified energy portfolio, and focus on renewable energy development.

 Total Addressable Market (TAM)